stdevPavelmc/mailad/README.md

 This page is also available in the following languages: [ [Español](i18n/README.es.md) 🇪🇸 🇨🇺] [ [Deutsch](i18n/README.de.md) 🇩🇪]

-This is a handy tool to provision a mail server on linux linked to an Active Directory server (Samba or Windows, it does not care) with some constraints in mind, as this is a typical mail config to be used in Cuba under certain laws and security requirements.
+This is a handy tool to provision a mail server on linux linked to an Active Directory server (Samba or Windows, it does not care) with some constraints in mind, as this is a typical mail config to be used in Cuba under certain laws and security requirements(1).
 You can see a simple provision in [this asciinema movie](https://asciinema.org/a/fD1LuVLfeb8RPCHOIgbR1J9d8).

 ⚠️ ⚠️ ⚠️ ⚠️ ⚠️ ⚠️